About This Task Force

 Work In Progress

 Identify and evaluate relevant maternity care consumer representative training modules.
-If one cannot be found it may be necessary to develop one.

 - Training will teach potential consumer representatives on how to participate effectively and professionally.
 Training is to include communication skills, how to engage and understand research, board meeting protocols and a clear (understanding of the roles and responsibilities of a consumer advocate.
 Developing understanding of the challenges facing providers and communicating what home birth parents need in each of these areas will better prepare consumers to constructively share their perspective and more effectively impact decision making.